 Gennev’s suggestion for you is to start with a consult with one of our menopause-specialist OB/GYNs.
 A detailed discussion with a doctor who understands menopause and menopause care will shed some light on where you are and why you’re there.
 Because your situation is unique, a one-to-one conversation about your particular history, health risks, and current experience is necessary.
 You’ll also get a clearer understanding of your options moving forward.

-Then we recommend getting on a schedule with a health coach.
 Depending on your reason for landing in Type 5, you may have different nutritional needs than other women of your same age.
 If you’ve had cancer, the right nutrition can help you recover more quickly from treatment and even help fight recurrence.
 Exercise can help you maintain bone and muscle when medications promote bone loss and fatigue — coaches can help you find activity that you can safely enjoy and keep you accountable to doing it.